 Since some of my vessels only have three fire wires- one forward and two aft, this is where it becomes more troublesome.

-If we secured the emergency towing-off pennant on the starboard side and the next port is also on starboard side alongside, we have to transfer them to the port side because that is where the off-shore side is.
+If we secured the emergency towing-off pennant on the starboard side and the next port is also on the starboard side alongside, we have to transfer them to the port side because that is where the off-shore side is.

-And transferring means uncoiling them on current the bitt and pulling them up to the other side.
 Then, we have to re-coil one end to the bitt and tie them up to keep them fully secured.
 After that, we can deploy the other end to the ship’s side.

 This job needs at least three men to accomplish.
 Two men could do it but it would be very difficult as these wires are very long, very heavy, and very stiff.